 Patient education plays a significant role in the deterrence of the processes that can cause pathological lymphadenopathy.

-The primary physician and nurse practitioner can diagnose a significant number of the causes of lymphadenopathy after a careful workup.
-However, when the diagnosis is in question varied, consultants can be utilized to clarify the situation.
+The primary physician, physician assistant, and nurse practitioner can diagnose a significant number of the causes of lymphadenopathy after a careful workup.
+However, when the diagnosis is in question varied, consultants can be utilized to clarify the situation to provide the best outcomes.
 For example:

 |||Pannu AK,Prakash G,Jandial A,Kopp CR,Kumari S, Epitrochlear lymphadenopathy.
 The Korean journal of internal medicine.
 2018 Dec 6 [PubMed PMID: 30514055]|